davidkhachatryan123/Otecsys-Trees/README.md

 cd Otecsys-Trees/src
 ```

-Make sure you have installed [Docker Desktop](https://docs.docker.com/docker-for-windows/install/) in your environmente.
-After that, you can run the commands bellow and get started with the `David Studio` immediately.
+Make sure you have installed [Docker Desktop](https://docs.docker.com/docker-for-windows/install/) in your environment.
+After that, you can run the commands bellow and get started exploring application immediately.

 ```
 docker-compose -f docker-compose.yml -f docker-compose.prod.override.yml up -d